Latest information for museums during COVID-19

 - The Furlough Scheme has just been extended until October, so be mindful of this when it comes to training over this period.

-- All Accredited Museums will have their current award status extended for an additional 12 months.
+- All Accredited Museums will have their current award status extended for an additional 12 months from April 2020.

 - All Accreditation Panel meetings, including the meeting that was scheduled for 28 April 2020, have been postponed.
 For those who have submitted Returns that have not yet gone to panel you will be contacted shortly.

-- An FAQs document regarding Accreditation during COVID-19 will has been published by Arts Council
+- An FAQs document regarding Accreditation during COVID-19 has been published by Arts Council

 Contact us on [email protected] if you have any questions.